ppfeufer/aa-rss-to-discord/README.md

 python manage.py migrate
 ```

-Finally restart your supervisor services for AA.
+Finally, restart your supervisor services for AA.

-### Step 4 - Configure your RSS Feeds
+### Step 4: Configure your RSS Feeds

-First you need to set up the Discord Server and Channels.
-For this you go in your
+First, you need to set up the Discord Server and Channels.
+For this, you go in your
 admin backend to the Discordbot settings and enter the needed information there.

 When done, you can set up your RSS feeds.
 This can be done in the setting of this